rpm-software-management/rpm-web/user_doc/macros.md

 ## Writing a Macro
 Within the body of a macro, there are several constructs that permit testing for the presence of optional parameters.
 The simplest construct is "%{-f}" which expands (literally) to "-f" if -f was mentioned when the macro was invoked.
 There are also provisions for including text if flag was present using "%{-f:X}".
 This macro expands to (the expansion of) X if the flag was present.
 The negative form, "%{-f:Y}", expanding to (the expansion of) Y if -f was *not* present, is also supported.

 In addition to the "%{...}" form, shell expansion can be performed using "%(shell command)".
 The expansion of "%(...)" is the output of (the expansion of) ... fed to /bin/sh.
 For example, "%(date +%%y%%m%%d)" expands to the string "YYMMDD" (final newline is deleted).
 Note the 2nd % needed to escape the arguments to /bin/date.
-There is currently an 8K limit on the size that this macro can expand to.

 ## Builtin Macros
 There are several builtin macros (with reserved names) that are needed to perform useful operations.
 The current list is